mixn/carbon-now-cli/readme.md

 carbon-now unfold.js --start 3 --end 6
 ```

-Reads and creates an image based on lines `3` to `6`, instead of the entire file.
+Reads and creates an image based on lines `3` to `6` instead of the entire file.
 Will throw an error if `-s` > `-e`.

-Selective processing can of course, be combined with interactive mode, as with any other option. 😊
+Selective processing can of course be combined with interactive mode, as with any other option. 😊

 #### Result: